LudovicaBindi/collecting_greenwashing_evidence/README.md

 |   └── 3 - Greenwashing table/ # the displaying of the final results of the demonstration
 |       └── README.md # README that describes this folder
 |
-└── Thesis report.pdf # the report of the thesis.
+├── Thesis report.pdf # the report of the thesis.
+└── Thesis presentation.pptx # the PowerPoint presentation of this thesis.
 ```